rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/GetAnomalyDetailsReply.md

   - Type of the anomaly detected.
 - previousSnapshotFid: System.String
   - The FID of the previous snapshot.
+- resolutionStatus: ResolutionStatus
+  - Specifies the resolution status of the anomaly.
 - severity: ActivitySeverityEnum
   - Severity of the anomaly.
 - objectType: ObjectTypeEnum